chef-boneyard/chef-rfc/new/rfc020-chef-12-attributes-changes.md

 ### Precedence Key Deletion
 Due to the fact that a precedence levels in Chef 11 are made up of multiple components, simple deletes no longer work as they once did.
 However, it is important to be able to delete a key at a given precendence level as one once could.
 One may be doing a safety check and realize an entry in a hash is dangerous or bad.

+#### What's wrong?

+You can no longer call `node['foo'].delete('bar')` because writing without a precendence is forbidden in Chef 11, there is no functional delete.

+Further, you cannot delete at a precedence level because `node.default['foo'].delete('bar')` will end up acting on the cookbook_default sub-Mash inside the default precedence and not effect role defaults.

+And for the same reason there is no way to ovewrite a key at a precedence - you end up merging.

 ### Global Key Deletion
 For the same reasons as above, being able to delete a key globally is important.